Triangulations of Flow Polytopes, Ample Framings, and Gentle Algebras: Introduction

 The cone of nonnegative flows for a DAG is known to admit regular unimodular triangulations induced by combinatorial structures called framings of the DAG.
 These triangulations restrict to triangulations of the flow polytope, which are called \emph{DKK triangulations}, as they were initially studied by Danilov, Karzanov, and Koshevoy~\cite{DKK12}.
 For a special class of framings called \emph{ample framings}, these triangulations of the flow cone project along a special simplex to a complete fan.
 For each ample framing of $G$, we obtain a regular unimodular triangulation of this type.

 Recently, the class of flow polytopes of $\nu$-caracol graphs $\mathrm{car}(\nu)$ were studied.
 By applying the Lidskii volume formula~\cite{BV08}, it was shown in~\cite{MM19} that the normalized volume of the flow polytope for $\mathrm{car}(\nu)$ is the generalized Catalan number which enumerates the number of lattice paths lying above a fixed path $\nu$.
 This motivated the study of unimodular triangulations of these polytopes.
 It was shown in~\cite{BGMY} that the flow polytope for $\mathrm{car}(\nu)$ possesses DKK triangulations whose dual graphs are two ubiquitous lattice structures: the $\nu$-Tamari lattice and the lattice of order filters of a certain subset of the type $A$ root poset.
 There are other families of flow polytopes whose normalized volumes are combinatorially interesting.
 This leads to the question, do these flow polytopes also have unimodular triangulations that admit lattice structures?
 To address this question, we establish a relationship between certain gentle algebras and triangulations of flow polytopes.
+In particular, we show that the dual graph of certain DKK triangulations is the Hasse diagram of the $\tau$-tilting poset for an associated gentle algebra.
+Since finite $\tau$-tilting posets are lattices \cite[Corollary 3.12]{DIRRT}, we obtain the lattice structure on the dual graph of the DKK triangulation.

 Gentle algebras are an important class of finite dimensional algebras introduced in \cite{AssSko}, and their module categories are well understood in combinatorial terms by the work of \cite{ButlerRingel}.
 However, in recent years the interest in gentle algebras significantly increased, and there has been a lot of new developments in this area.
 In particular, their derived categories appear in the context of homological mirror symmetry \cite{HKK17, LP20}, and they can be modeled combinatorially via surfaces with marked points \cite{OpperPS}.
 Moreover, the $\tau$-tilting posets of gentle algebras are related to the study of non-kissing complexes and non-crossing partitions, see \cite{PPP} and references therein.